conduktor/conduktor-docs/docs/platform/get-started/configuration/env-variables.md

 | `monitoring.enable-non-aggregated-metrics`  | Toggles the collection of obsolete granular metrics                  | `CDK_MONITORING_ENABLENONAGGREGATEDMETRICS` | No        | Boolean | `true`  |

 :::info
-To ensure graph are available in the UI, at least one configuration must be `true`.
+To ensure graphs are available in the UI, at least one configuration has to be `true`.
 :::

 #### List of non aggregated metrics